 This blog will reveal why learners are struggling to book their driving test.
 We’ve spoken to several learners who’ve been asking us about this issue with booking their test.

 With the UK coming in and out of lockdown throughout the last year this has made both learning to drive and passing your driving test difficult.
-Since significantly less lessons have taken place there is now a backlog of learners (almost a year’s worth) who should’ve passed their test.
-Furthermore, the necessity for people to have a car has now increased as less people were willing to use public transport during a pandemic.
+Since significantly fewer lessons have taken place there is now a backlog of learners (almost a year’s worth) who should’ve passed their test.
+Furthermore, the necessity for people to have a car has now increased as fewer people were willing to use public transport during a pandemic.

 Test Centres at a fraction of capacity